In New York fraud trial, Trump defense goes on offense

 The fate of Judge Engoron’s gag order could be decided at any time.
 On Monday, Trump lawyers filed a request that the order be terminated, saying it violated Mr. Trump’s constitutional right to speak, and that he is not responsible for “third parties” who have flooded social media and the judge’s office with death threats and vile language directed at Judge Engoron and his clerk.

 In the trial, Mr. Trump’s defense seems set to wrap up shortly after he is scheduled to testify.
-A verdict would likely be handed down in mid to late December.
+A verdict would likely be handed down in mid-to-late December.

 The former president has faced an uphill climb in the proceedings, given that the judge already found him guilty of the central charge.
 Yet his defense may accomplish what it set out to do, according to Stephen A. Saltzburg, a law professor and co-director of the Litigation and Dispute Resolution Program at George Washington University Law School.

-His lawyers have made clear that Trump entities are not conceding anything and are insisting that the finding of fraud in this case was premature.
+Mr. Trump’s lawyers have made clear that Trump entities are not conceding anything and are insisting that the finding of fraud in this case was premature.
 Their presentations seem to have been almost a public relations campaign aimed at paving the way for a lengthy appeals process.

 “Whether the defense strategy will have much impact on the judge is doubtful, but it appears that the defense is playing a long game and counting on an appeal to provide some relief,” says Professor Saltzburg in an email.